OSLL/duckietown-cslam/04-Apriltag-processing-cpp/README.md

 However, it will be useful to stop all other RPI containers for speedup

 -------------------
-An example of building a docker image on PRI (be prepared that `OpenCV` will take a very long time to compile):
+An example of building a docker image on PRI (be prepared that `OpenCV` will take a very long time to compile;
+you can also use a pre-built image -- see `Dockerfile`):
 ```shell script
 docker -H <rpi name>.local build -t <docker image name> .
 ```